 While you have Apple Pay for the iPhone, Google's system is called Android Pay.

 Android Pay launched on 11 September 2015 in the US and has been growing in supported banks State-side since launch.
-The service has now launched in the UK, as of 18 May 2016, but other territories have yet to get Android Pay.
+The service launched in the UK on 18 May 2016, but other territories have yet to get Android Pay.